Learning-AI-swoo/ai-knowledge-wiki-AHM/README.md

 **A Karpathy-style LLM Wiki built by an educator.**

-I'm an Academic Dean at an healthcare education post-secondary school.
-Two years ago I didn't know what GitHub was.
-Now, I saw [Andrej Karpathy's post about LLM Knowledge Bases](https://x.com/karpathy/status/2039805659525644595) and thought: *I could do this with my own collection.* So I just started building.
+A Karpathy-style LLM Wiki on AI literacy, built by a TCM educator and AI adopter.
+A non-developer's work.
+I curate AI-related articles, papers, and posts for my teaching and research.
+This wiki compiles 81 sources into a structured, cross-linked Obsidian vault using the LLM Wiki pattern proposed by Andrej Karpathy.

 ---

 ## The Problem

-Since mid-2025, I've been curating AI-related articles, papers, and posts through an automated pipeline (Make.com → Claude API → Notion DB + Google Drive).
-84 items accumulated.
-Each one sat as an independent row in a database.
-Isolated.
-Unconnected.
+I've been curating AI-related articles, papers, and posts through an automated pipeline (Make.com → Claude API → Notion DB + Google Drive).
+About a hundred items accumulated.
+But each one sat as an independent row in a database.

-I couldn't see that a paper on AI hallucination in radiology and a blog post on metacognitive laziness were actually talking about the same underlying problem.
-I couldn't find the gaps, the questions my collection *wasn't* asking.

 ## The Trigger

 On April 2, 2026, Karpathy posted about "LLM Knowledge Bases" (19M+ views).
 The core idea: RAG rediscovers knowledge every time.
-A wiki compounds it.
+A wiki *compounds* it.
 I opened Claude Code and started building.

 ## The Result